 Website: Festival Cultural Zacatecas

-Thousands flock to the main Temple of Kulkulkan at Chichen Itza to witness the play of light and shadow which shows a serpent descending the stairs of the temple.
+Thousands flock to the main Temple of Kulkulkan at Chichen Itza to witness the play of light and shadow which shows a serpent descending the stairs of the temple on the day of the Spring Equinox - usually March 20 or 21.

 Benito Juarez' Birthday - Natalicio de Benito Juarez